nickylogan/Huddlr/README.md

         });
         ```
 * storeFileSlice()
     * This method is used for the file transfer functionalities of the chat application.
 There are two parts of this method because the process of transfering files requires us to slice a file into smaller files and send the slices one by one to the server (hence the name storeFileSlice()).
-Therefore we decided to store the slices into 100,000bytes for each file (explained in greater detail in the storage.js file explanation below).
+Therefore we decided to store the slices into 100,000 bytes for each file (explained in greater detail in the storage.js file explanation below).

     * The first part is to check if the file is complete.
 This means that this only happens once there are no more slices left for the file.
 If it is complete then it will finalize the file.
         ```js